NVIDIA/aistore/README.md

 To get started with the python client package, you need to first generate the client package.
 These instuctions can also be found [here](openapi/README.md#how-to-generate-package).

-1. Obtain the latest, as of v2.0, openapi-generator jar by running the following command:
+1. Obtain the latest openapi-generator jar by running the following command:

     ```shell
     wget http://central.maven.org/maven2/org/openapitools/openapi-generator-cli/3.3.4/openapi-generator-cli-3.3.4.jar -O openapi-generator-cli.jar